tomswinburne/pafi/README.md

 ```
 ## Output

-1. PAFI will try to create a folder with a name given by the DumpFolder parameter in config.xml.
-If it already exists, PAFI will create the first available directory named DumpFolder_i, where i is an integer less than 20.
+1. PAFI will try to write to the directory as specified in "DumpFolder" in config.xml.
+Each dump file has a suffix `_T_n`, where `T` is the temperature and `n` is the smallest integer that does not overwrite previous files.

-2. In DumpFolder PAFI will create subfolders for each temperature in the run.
-In each subfolder there will be a file `dev_r_T.dat` with the ensemble average and variance pathway deviation from each hyperplane and a file `free_energy_profile_T` that has the integrated FEP.
+2. For each temperaturer there will be a files `dev_r_T_n.dat` with the ensemble average and variance pathway deviation from each hyperplane and a file `free_energy_profile_T_` that has the integrated FEP.

-## TODO
+## Coming Soon
 1. Restart files from pathway deviations
 2. Smoothed spline interpolation for more general reference pathways
 3. tbc....